matejdro/libpebble3/README.md

 # Contributing

-We aren't actively encouraging contributions yet, while we are agressively building out feature parity with the original Pebble apps.
+We aren't actively encouraging contributions yet, while we are aggressively building out feature parity with the original Pebble apps.
 CI testing is not comprehensive, so changes need to be manually tested with real hardware using CoreApp, and our roadmap/bug tracker is not currently on github.
 We will update when this changes.

 # Development Guidelines